xtcpete/k_means-pam/README.md

 # K_means and pam Clustering

-This repository contains k-means and k-mediod algorithms for clustering, and a evaluation metrics for contigency matrix and adjusted rand index for evaluating the algorithm.
+This repository contains k-means and k-mediod algorithms for clustering, and a evaluation metrics for contingency matrix and adjusted rand index for evaluating the algorithm.

 ## Test Algorithms
 Both algorithms are tested under stimulation experiment：